Wondering whether your website is meeting expectations or is the website not performing as it should be? How do you measure website performance?

 - Content Exit: The last column with the blue link shows us from the exit stats (50%) that this sales page is the least interesting as the time spent on the page is low.
 This is a page to which our affiliates send traffic, which we haven’t updated in some time.
 These stats prove we need to update this page and make it more interesting so we improve results for everyone.
 Ouch!

 - Content Planning: These stats also show us that our blogposts are more interesting for people than our pages, and give us an indication of what topics are popular.
 This valuable information we will use to plan the topics of future blog posts and social media posts.

 As a marketing company, we believe that your content is the most important part of your website.
 After all – that’s why people visit your site – to consume the content, find answers and seek help.

 Analyse your content and see what is popular, and what isn’t.

 - Landing Pages – shows you on what page or post your visitors enter your site.
 This helps you to determine which page or post to promote.
 It should not always be your home page.

 - Behaviour Flow – shows you on which page or post your visitors enter your site and where they go from there.
 Analysing this gives you valuable insight into what they find interesting, and how good your navigation system is – eg: top and lower navigation, and internal links.

 - Site Speed/Page Timings – Shows the longest and fastest loading pages/posts.
 You want the loading time to be under 6 seconds or people will get impatient and click away.
 There are several ways to rectify this so every page or post loads faster.

 If you want help analysing your website in great depth, we provide a website critique service.
-We have a 52 point checklist we put your site through, and provide an indepth report on what is good and what needs fixing.
+Commonsense Marketing has a 52-point checklist we put your site through, and provide an in-depth report on what is good and what needs fixing.
 Topics covered in the critique include: